Actual Effort in Cognitive Tasks

 Markus, K. A. (2008).
 Constructs, concepts and the worlds of possibility: Connecting the measurement, manipulation, and meaning of variables.
 Measurement: Interdisciplinary Research and Perspectives, 6(1-2), 54–77. https://doi.org/10.1080/15366360802035513↩︎

-To be fair, the Wikipedia page on IRT provides a pretty good overview as expected.
+here to denote the individual instead of as I do in the original paper, to be in keeping with the typical notation used in Item Response Theory models that follows because is used for the ‘item’.↩︎To be fair, the Wikipedia page on IRT provides a pretty good overview as expected.
 But I do like Fundamentals of Item Response Theory by R. K. Hambleton, H. Swaminathan, and H. J. Rogers as a strong intro text that’s pretty short (only ~150 pages excluding appendices etc.)↩︎

-Note, for my purposes here I am going with the ‘difficulty’, but if we wanted ‘easiness’ we would use \(\alpha_{i}\theta_{j}+\beta_{i}\).↩︎
+Note, for my purposes here I am going with the ‘difficulty’, but if we wanted ‘easiness’ we would use

-For those unfamiliar, in practice this is normally achieved within 3-5 attempts so as to not allow cumulative fatigue to unduly influence the estimate of maximum strength.↩︎
+.↩︎For those unfamiliar, in practice this is normally achieved within 3-5 attempts so as to not allow cumulative fatigue to unduly influence the estimate of maximum strength.↩︎

 I used Lisa DeBruine’s great package {faux} for this, which I tend to use for a lot of simulation as it’s so intuitive.
 Check it out here.↩︎